create3000/x_ite/docs/_posts/components/NURBS/NurbsSweptSurface.md

 NurbsSweptSurface uses a trajectoryCurve path to describe a generalized surface that is swept by a crossSectionCurve.

-The NurbsSweptSurface node belongs to the **NURBS** component and its default container field is *geometry.* It is available from X3D version 3.0 or later.
+The NurbsSweptSurface node belongs to the **NURBS** component and its default container field is *geometry.* It is available from X3D version 3.0 or higher.

 ## Hierarchy